California Thoroughbred Business League

 How does California Thoroughbred Business League spend its money?

 California Thoroughbred Business League directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to California Thoroughbred Business League tax-deductible?